londelec/leandcxmlman/source/sections/IEC103ma/DOTable.rst

 DOTable group and DO node
 -------------------------

 Group node :ref:`DOTable<ref-IEC103maDOTable>` and child element nodes :ref:`DO<ref-IEC103maDO>` are used to create DO information objects to send control command to the downstream outstation.
 Each created DO information object can be used as a destination for any DO information object defined in IO table of the Slave protocol instances.
 If used as a destination, procedure is as follows: Slave protocol instance receives control command from the upstream Master station and forwards to destination DO information object.
 Then current communication protocol instance prepares and sends command to the outstation based on DO information object settings.
 Please refer to the section :ref:`DOTable<ref-IEC10xslDOTable>` for more information on how to use DO information object as a destination.

-In order to send control command to the downstream outstation function type (FUN) and information number (INF) needs to be specified in :ref:`<ref-IEC103maDOFUN>` \ and :ref:`<ref-IEC103maDOINF>` \ attributes.
+In order to send a control command to downstream outstation [:lectext1:`FUNCTION TYPE`] and [:lectext1:`INFORMATION NUMBER`] has to be specified in :ref:`<ref-IEC103maDOFUN>` \ and :ref:`<ref-IEC103maDOINF>` \ attributes.

 Please see sample :ref:`DOTable<ref-IEC103maDOTable>` group and :ref:`DO<ref-IEC103maDO>` child element nodes below.
 There are 5 DO information objects configured using 4 :ref:`DO<ref-IEC103maDO>` element nodes.